What time should my child come to school and be picked up?

 What should my child wear for PE in September?

-We have made the decision that children can wear their FULL PE kits all day in September on their PE day.
+We have made the decision that children can wear their FULL PE kits all day from September on their PE day.

 FULL PE kit consists of our new logo top, black shorts or a skort for girls and trainers.